 It is a simple quadrant which categorizes tasks as both urgent and important.
-Tasks which are both urgent and important should ALWAYS be done first and NEVER be delegated.
+Tasks that are both urgent and important should ALWAYS be done first and NEVER be delegated.
 Whereas, tasks which are just urgent SHOULD be delegated.
+This is one great strategy for Effective Mastering Your Time.
 With a handy matrix (like the one below) to keep you company every day, your daily tasks should become very well organized.
-If you plan your day with your new buddy COMPASS and then categorize your CLOCK with this matrix, it’s going to be a smooth ride!

 5. How to fall in love with your travel business: Tip #5 – Streamline.
 Your.
 Processes.

-I know, we covered this 2 weeks ago.
+I know, we covered this in a previous article.
 But I still want to emphasize on this.
 Because without this, your delegation system is not going to work.
 When you hire help, they need to aware of how things are done.
 Nothing can be haphazard when you have a client-facing business.
 There has to be a set process for EVERY task that is being or will be carried out – by you or by anyone else in your team.
-Whether its payroll, review mechanisms, finances and accountants or something as simple as answering a client call.
+Whether its payroll, review mechanisms, finances, and accountants or something as simple as answering a client call.
 You just cannot escape the standard for operating procedures.